DevMountain/ecommerce-part-three/README.md

 ### Order

-With the order POST endpoint, send a query of `user_id` that will include the id of the logged in user (Alternatively, you could get the _id from the passport session).
+With the order POST endpoint, send a request query of `user_id` that will include the id of the logged in user (Alternatively, you could get the _id from the passport session).
 In the handler, get the user's cart and create a new order with the products in the cart.
 Make sure you use the user's id to reference from the order to the user.
 After successfully creating the order, empty the user's cart.

 **Breakpoint**:  Create a new user and add several items to their cart.
 Then take their id and hit the `/api/order` endpoint with it.
 It should create a a new order and empty the user's cart.
 Use RoboMongo or the command line to check the data.

+With the order GET endpoint, simply accept a reqeust query of whatever orders you're searching for.
+For example, if you were looking for all orders placed on a certain day, the URL might look like this: `/api/order?date=07/09/16`.
+If you were looking for a specific user's orders, it might look like so: `/api/order?user=o09f6d8fnn7df7n9joj`.

 ### Step 3: